InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Abtract
 * This contract is for native token.
-* The contract for non-native tokens is [`yx.token`](../../contracts/yx.token/README.md).
-It's recommended to read about native token first.
+* The contract for non-native tokens is [`yx.token`](../../contracts/yx.token/).
+It's recommended to read about the native token first.

 # Types of Tokens
 * There are two types of tokens in Yosemite Public Blockchain.
   1. native token
   1. non-native tokens
-* The native token supports only one type of dFIAT token.
-First of all, it is used as the fee of operations.
+* The native token supports only one type of FIAT token.
+First of all, it is used as the transaction fee.
-* The non-native tokens are created by any depositories and individuals.
-It is made of the symbol and the issuer. e.g. BTC/d1
+* The non-native tokens are created by anyone who owns his or her account.
+It is made of the symbol and the issuer account. e.g. 4,BTC@d1
   * They are all different for each token issuer.
-For example, BTC/d1 and BTC/d2 are both different.
+For example, 4,BTC/d1 and 4,BTC/d2 are both different.

 # Types of Token Operations
 * There are two types of operations.